Gamma ray cross section: Total cross section

-where ρ is mass density, u is an atomic mass unit, a A is the atomic mass of the absorber.
+where ρ is mass density, mu is the atomic mass constant, A is the atomic mass number of the absorber.

 This can be directly used in practice, e.g. in the radiation protection.

 The analytical calculation of the cross section of each specific phenomenon is rather difficult because appropriate equations are long and complicated.
 Thus, the total cross section of gamma interaction can be presented in one phenomenological equation formulated by Fornalski, which can be used instead: